-On June 26, 2014, Granite completed the disposition of its portfolio of Mexican properties to Magna for net cash proceeds before income taxes of \$108.6 million.
-In the year ended December 31, 2014, Granite incurred a loss on disposal of \$5.1 million which included a \$4.6 million closing adjustment and \$0.5 million in selling costs related to the disposition.
-As a result of the disposition of the Mexican operation, net cumulative foreign currency translation gains of \$5.7 million, which had been recorded in other comprehensive income, were reclassified from equity and recorded in net income.
-Net income from discontinued operations and the related net gain (loss) on sale was comprised of the following:
+In June 2014, Granite disposed of its portfolio of Mexican properties.
+As the Mexican properties represented a significant geographical area of operations, the Trust has retroactively presented the revenue and expenses associated with the Mexican portfolio as discontinued operations in the combined financial statements.
+The Trust's results of operations for the three month periods ended December 31, 2015 and 2014 and the year ended December 31, 2015 were not impacted by discontinued operations as the disposition of the portfolio of Mexican properties was completed on June 26, 2014.
+In the year ended December 31, 2014, Granite incurred a loss on disposal of \$5.1 million which included a \$4.6 million closing adjustment and \$0.5 million in associated selling costs.
+Also as a result of the disposition of the Mexican operations, net cumulative foreign currency translation gains of \$5.7 million, which had been recorded in other comprehensive income, were reclassified to net income.
+Net income from discontinued operations and the related gain on sale for the year ended December 31, 2014 comprised the following:

-Years Decem

-2014 2013
+Year Ended December 31, 2014

-Rental revenue \$ 7.1 \$13.3
+Rental revenue \$ 7.1

-Operating costs and expenses 0.1 0.3 9.0

-Income before income taxes 7.0 (1.6) 4.0 (1.8)
+Income before income taxes (1) 7.0

+Income tax expense (1.7)

-Income from discontinued operations before net gain (loss) on sale of disposed properties 5.4 (5.1) 2.2 (0.3)
+Income from discontinued operations before gain on sale of disposed

+properties 5.3

+Loss on sale of investment properties (5.1)

-operation disposed of in the year 5.7 0.8
+foreign operation disposed of in the year 5.7

+Income tax recovery 0.9

-Net gain (loss) on sale of disposed properties 1.4 (0.3)
+Net gain on sale of disposed properties 1.5

-Net income from discontinued operations \$ 6.8 \$ 1.9
+Net income from discontinued operations \$ 6.8